cynthiaobia/mod-1-game/README.md

 I'm always striving to make the game even better, and I have exciting plans for the future.
 Here's a sneak peek of what's coming:
 - **Computer Automation:** Experience the thrill of playing against the computer with automated moves.
 - **Responsive Design:** Enjoy seamless gameplay across all platforms, thanks to a fully responsive design.
+- **Customization:** Players will be able to create their own custom color schemes.

 Stay tuned for more updates as I make progress on these thrilling improvements!